alvinwan/md2py/README.md

 'Chikin Tales'
 ```

 Notice that at this level, there are no `h2`s.
-We can only access one level
-at we descend the tree.

 ```
 >>> list(toc.h2s)